-Level 4 learning outcomes Upon completion of level 4 a student will be able to:
+Level 4 learning outcomes: Upon completion of level 4 a student will be able to:

-- KU 4.1 Demonstrate awareness of practical skills across a range of Broadcast Television technologies following a digital workflow from acquisition to distribution - KU 4.2 Demonstrate awareness of the history of Broadcast Television industries and the organisation of content into established core genres. - KU 4.3 Demonstrate an awareness of the key debates that underpin social, political and economic analysis of global media. - PPP 4.1 Develop an awareness of core producing and production management skills, required for the production of a Television programme. - PPP 4.2 Develop an awareness of the writing skills that underpin content creation for Television production. - PPP 4.3 Research and understand the key production roles and their functions on a TV production crew - KTS 4.1 Communicate in written, oral and audio-visual modes, acknowledging academic standards, professional protocols and a range of audiences - KTS 4.2 Manage study time and information, taking responsibility for your own learning, with external guidance - KTS 4.3 Work effectively with other students as a member of a group, and meet obligations to your peers and to staff
+- KU 4.1 Demonstrate awareness of practical skills across a range of Broadcast Television technologies following a digital workflow from acquisition to distribution - KU 4.2 Outline the history of Broadcast Television industries and the organisation of content into established core genres. - KU 4.3 Identify the key debates that underpin social, political and economic analysis of global media. - PPP 4.1 Develop core producing and production management skills, required for the production of a Television programme. - PPP 4.2 Develop core writing skills that underpin content creation for Television production. - PPP 4.3 Research and understand the key production roles and their functions on a TV production crew - KTS 4.1 Communicate in written, oral and audio-visual modes, acknowledging academic standards, professional protocols and a range of audiences - KTS 4.2 Manage study time and information, taking responsibility for your own learning, with external guidance - KTS 4.3 Work effectively with other students as a member of a group, and meet obligations to your peers and to staff

-Level 5 learning outcomes Upon completion of level 5 a student will be able to:
+Level 5 learning outcomes: Upon completion of level 5 a student will be able to:

-- KU 5.1 Demonstrate in depth awareness of practical skills following a digital workflow from acquisition to distribution across a diverse range of programmes - KU5.2 Demonstrate in depth awareness of the history of Broadcast Television industries and the organisation of content into established core genres with reference to key texts. - KU 5.3 Demonstrate in depth awareness of the key debates that underpin social, political and economic analysis of global media industries and contemporary developments driven by converging technologies and evolving modes of production. - PPP 5.1 Develop in depth, awareness of core producing and production management skills, required for the production of a Television programme across a range of genres. - PPP 5.2 Participate and critically reflect on the content creation process that underpins Television production across a number of genres. - PPP 5.3 Demonstrate an in depth understanding of key production roles on a TV production crew and develop and identify potential workplace engagements. - KTS 5.1 Effectively communicate in written, oral and audio-visual modes, engaging with academic standards, professional protocols and a range of audiences - KTS 5.2 Manage study time and information, taking responsibility for your own learning, with limited guidance - KTS 5.3 Work effectively with others, demonstrating an ability to participate in an exchange of ideas and methods
+- KU 5.1 Demonstrate in depth awareness of practical skills following a digital workflow from acquisition to distribution across a diverse range of programmes - KU5.2 Analyse the history of Broadcast Television industries and the organisation of content into established core genres with reference to key texts.

+- KU 5.3 Explain the key debates that underpin social, political and economic analysis of global media industries and contemporary developments driven by converging technologies and evolving modes of production. - PPP 5.1 Develop in depth awareness of core producing and production management skills, required for the production of a Television programme across a range of genres. - PPP 5.2 Participate and critically reflect on the content creation process that underpins Television production across a number of genres. - PPP 5.3 Compare the key production roles on a TV production crew and identify potential workplace engagements. - KTS 5.1 Effectively communicate in written, oral and audio-visual modes, engaging with academic standards, professional protocols and a range of audiences - KTS 5.2 Effectively manage study time and information, taking responsibility for your own learning, with limited guidance - KTS 5.3 Collaborate effectively with others, demonstrating an ability lead and participate in an exchange of ideas and methods

-Level 6 learning outcomes Upon completion of level 6, student will be able to:
+Level 6 learning outcomes: Upon completion of level 6 student will be able to: